Why do young people use marijuana?

-For some, drug use begins as a means of coping—to deal with anxiety, anger, depression, boredom, and so forth.
-But in fact, being high can be a way of simply avoiding the problems and challenges of growing up.
+For some, drug use begins as a means of coping with anxiety, anger, depression, or boredom.
+But, in fact, being high can be a way of simply avoiding the problems and challenges of growing up.
 Parents, grandparents, and older siblings are models that children follow, and research suggests that family members’ use of alcohol and drugs plays a strong role in whether a young person starts using drugs.
 Indeed, all aspects of a teen’s environment—home, school, and community—can influence if he or she will try drugs.